-Contributions for teachers are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly.
+Contributions for teachers are established in the statutes governing the TCRS and may only be changed by the Tennessee General Assembly (or by automatic cost controls set out in law for the Teachers Retirement Plan).
 Teachers contribute 5 percent of salary.
 The Local Education Agencies (LEAs) make employer contributions at the rate set by the Board of Trustees as determined by an actuarial valuation.
-By law, employer contributions for the Teacher Legacy Pension Plan are required to be paid.
+By law, employer contributions are required to be paid.
 The TCRS may intercept the state shared taxes of the sponsoring governmental entity of the LEA if the required employer contributions are not remitted.

-Employer contributions by The School for the year ended June 30, 2015 to the Teacher Legacy Pension Plan were \$15,468 which is 9.04 percent of covered payroll.
+Employer contributions by the School for the year ended June 30, 2016, to the Teacher Legacy Pension Plan were \$12,797 which is 9.04 percent of covered payroll.
 The employer rate, when combined with member contributions, is expected to finance the costs of benefits earned by members during the year, the cost of administration, as well as an amortized portion of any unfunded liability.